Jma353/AtomicTransposition/readme.md

 ** The first two coordinates from each surface must be RELATIVE TO EACH OTHER in order for transposition to be performed properly **

+The script outputs 4 results, each corresponding to a different coordinate system relative to the original vector

 # How to Run the Script
 Script run with on the command line in the following way:

 ```python
 python transpose.py sampleData.txt
 ```